luxeon/fitnycrm/README.md

-# FitnyCRM — Open-Source Fitness Club Management & Booking System
+# Fitavera CRM — Open-Source Fitness Club Management & Booking System

 ## Development is in progress, product is not released yet!

-**FitnyCRM** is a free, open-source CRM and scheduling platform designed for fitness clubs, studios, and gyms.
+**Fitavera CRM** is a free, open-source CRM and scheduling platform designed for fitness clubs, studios, and gyms.
 It helps automate client bookings, manage class schedules, and handle payments — solving real-world problems faced by gym owners and personal trainers.

 ## 🚀 Key Features